-Infecting The City is presented by the Africa Centre.
+Infecting The City is one of multiple projects from the Africa Centre.
+Other projects include: